matt-gardner/pra/index.md

 <dependency>
   <groupId>edu.cmu.ml.rtw</groupdId>
   <artifactId>pra_2.11</artifactId>
-  <version>1.1</version>
+  <version>2.0</version>
 </dependency>
 ```

-Available PRA versions (see the [changelog](https://github.com/matt-gardner/pra) in the code's
+Available PRA versions:

-README for more info on what's new in each version):
+- 2.0

 - 1.1

 - 1.0

+See the [changelog](https://github.com/matt-gardner/pra) in the code's README for more info on
+what's new in each version.

 ## License